 - Blocks all unrequested traffic from the external network.

-- Inspects outgoing FTP, HTTP, and HTTPS traffic.
+- Monitors connections for outgoing FTP, HTTP, and HTTPS traffic.

 - Uses licensed security services to protect the internal network.